rytilahti/python-miio/docs/discovery.rst

 Tokens full of ``0``\ s or ``f``\ s (as above) are either already paired with the mobile app or will not yield a token through this method.
-In those cases the procedure shown next in :ref`creating_backup` has to be used.
+In those cases the procedure shown in :ref:`creating_backup` has to be used.

 .. _creating_backup:

 Tokens from backups
 ===================

-If you are reading this, the automatic extraction of tokens did not apparently work.
-There is another way to get the tokens which works by extracting them from a database of the Mi Home app.
+Extracting tokens from a Mi Home backup is the preferred way to obtain tokens.
-For this to work the devices have to be added to the mobile app before the database (or backup) is extracted.
+For this to work the devices have to be added to the app beforehand before the database (or backup) is extracted.

 Creating a backup
 -----------------

-The first step to do this is to extract either a database file or a backup from the Mi Home app.
+The first step to do this is to extract a backup or database from the Mi Home app.
-A procedure to do that will be described next.

-You may also find instructions in the following links useful:
+The procedure is briefly described below, but you may find the following links also useful:

 - https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain\_token\_mirobot\_new.md
 - https://github.com/homeassistantchina/custom_components/blob/master/doc/chuang_mi_ir_remote.md